There's a Boy in the Girls' Bathroom: Characters

-Bradley also has a big collection of animals that in his mind all have different personalities.
+Bradley also has a big collection of animals that,t in his mind, all have different personalities.
 They include a brass lion he found in the garbage, an ivory donkey his parents brought back from Mexico, two owls that were once used as salt and pepper shakers, a glass unicorn with its horn broken, a family of cocker spaniels on an ashtray, a kangaroo, a fox, a raccoon, an elephant, a wooden hippopotamus, and other china animals too chipped to identify.
 In his mind, they speak and see him as their hero and best friend, calling him the smartest person they know and comforting him.